 Recommendation: Continue to enhance the understanding and user abilities of the accounting system through further training and consultation with software providers.
 Ensure that sub-ledgers reconcile accurately to the general ledger and that the fiscal year end cutoff procedures are fully implemented and documented.
+Review the annual cutoff process to ensure sufficient effective controls are in place.

-Management Response: See the accompanying Corrective Action Plan prepared by management starting on page 32.
+Management Response: See management's response to findings in the accompanying Corrective Action Plan on pages 32 and 33.

-Carr, Riggs & Ingram, LLC
+Carr, Riggs & Ingram, L.L.C.
 7411 Fullerton Street Suite 300 Jacksonville, FL 32256